National Enquirer: 1926–1990s

 Pope pioneered the practice of selling magazines at supermarket checkouts.
 To gain access to the supermarkets, Pope completely changed the format of the paper in late 1967 by dropping all the gore and violence to focus on more benign topics like celebrities, the occult and UFOs.
 In 1971, Pope moved the headquarters from New York to Lantana, Florida.
 In 1974, The National Enquirer began running Bill Hoest's Bumper Snickers, a cartoon series about cars and drivers, collected by Signet into a paperback reprint two years later.

-The death of Elvis Presley was the first show business news story that provided the Enquirer with ongoing opportunities to investigate offshoots of the breaking story.
-Items that followed up on Presley's death included a color photograph of his body in an open coffin, a description of nine-year-old Lisa Presley’s shock and grief over the loss of her father and reports of his pharmaceutical drug abuse, autopsy results and malpractice claims against the doctor who had supplied him with the drugs.
+The death of Elvis Presley was the first show business news story that provided the Enquirer with ongoing opportunities to investigate offshoots of the breaking story, as luridly documented in the tabloid's own in house news sheet The Post Script.
+Items that followed up on Presley's death included a color photograph of his body in an open coffin, a description of nine-year-old Lisa Presley's shock and grief over the loss of her father and reports of his pharmaceutical drug abuse, autopsy results and malpractice claims against the doctor who had supplied him with the drugs.
 These reports appeared in nearly every issue of the Enquirer for more than two years.

 During most of the 1970s and 1980s, The National Enquirer sponsored the placement of the largest decorated Christmas tree in the world at its Lantana, Florida headquarters in what became an annual tradition.
 A tree was shipped in mid-autumn from the Pacific Northwest by rail and off-loaded by crane onto the adjacent base of The National Enquirer property.
 Every night during the Christmas season, thousands of visitors would come to see the tree.
 This would grow into one of South Florida's most celebrated and spectacular events.
 Although tremendously expensive, this was Pope's "Pet Project" and his "Christmas present" to the local community.
 The tradition ended when he died in 1988.
 By this time, The National Enquirer's parent company American Media had acquired publications and companies including Weekly World News, and Distribution Services, Inc. The surviving owners, including Pope's widow, Lois, sold the company to a partnership of Macfadden Publishing and Boston Ventures for $412 million.
 Soon after, the company bought the publication's main competition, Star magazine, from Rupert Murdoch.
 The combined interests were controlled by a newly formed company, American Media Inc (AMI).
 In 1999, the paper relocated south again, but this time only 15 miles to Boca Raton, Florida.